SamyPesse/tv.js/raspberrypi/README.md

     ffmpeg
     Chromium Browser

-## 1. Connect to ssh to your Rapsberry Pi:
+## 1. Connect to ssh to your Raspberry Pi:

-We are not going to use a keyboard for installing TV.js on the Rapsberry Pi but ssh, first we need to find the Rapsberry Pi IP address, for this we are going to use nmap
+We are not going to use a keyboard for installing TV.js on the Raspberry Pi but ssh, first we need to find the Raspberry Pi IP address, for this we are going to use nmap

 #### Install nmap on mac using :

 	brew install nmap

-#### Run nmap to find the Rapsberry Pi IP :
+#### Run nmap to find the Raspberry Pi IP :

 	nmap -A -T4 192.168.0.1-254